 What is EFT?

 Emotional Freedom Techniques (EFT) involves the use of modern talking therapy whilst applying acupressure to the energy meridians used in Chinese acupuncture.
 Research shows that EFT can lower the level of an individual's stress hormones, which is why it is such an effective therapeutic tool.
 The process allows a person to address areas of stress and challenge in their lives, whilst sending a calming signal to the brain.
 The body's physiological stress response is therefore mitigated, allowing a person to see and feel differently about their situation, which allows new understanding and perspectives to emerge.

 Whilst it can be crucial to have strategies in place when you are trying to progress in your career, lose weight, improve your relationships etc., their effectiveness will depend on your ability to carry them out.
 If you have underlying questions about your ability to achieve, or fears over what will happen if you fail, or succeed, you will constantly find yourself self-sabotaging.
 However, although these maladaptive behaviours appear to be self-sabotaging, their actual function is one of self-protection.
 Keeping yourself stuck is a very effective but frustrating way to stay safe.

 EFT allows you to look at your beliefs and fears, and address them in a safe way so that you can move forwards in your life.
 Often it is not about knowing what to do, but about feeling able to do it.
-When you feel different, what once might have felt impossible, can become the most natural thing in the world.
+When you feel differently, what once might have felt impossible can become the most natural thing in the world.

 Clinical EFT as an Evidence-Based Practice for the Treatment of Psychological and Physiological Conditions